© 2021 Snekguy. All rights reserved.

 He began to take off the clothes that she had given him, folding them carefully before setting them atop a nearby dresser.
 The draft was more apparent when he had stripped down to his shorts, but it was a damn sight better than being outside.
 The storm was still hammering against the window like it was trying to find a way to get at him.
 He walked over and tried to see through the glass, but found that it was too dirty to pick out much more than vague shadows.

-His next stop was the en-suite bathroom, Freddy finding that it was furnished similarly to the previous one he’d visited.
+His next stop was the en-suite bathroom, Freddy finding that it was furnished in a similar way to the previous one he’d visited.
 There was an ornate toilet and a marble washbasin, along with a cast-iron bathtub that looked heavy enough that he wondered how they’d even got it up here.
 After ridding himself of all the wine and giving his face a brief wash in the basin, he stepped back outside.
 In the flickering light of the candles, he noticed a golden glint, drawing his attention to a dresser beside the door.
 It was a large, old key.